syntasso/workshop/final-thoughts/README.md

 As an enhancement to our Postgres Promise, we added validations that are executed when a new resource request is received by the platform cluster.

 Imagine customising your platform to have more rigorous validation so that it:
-* has more robust validations for resource requests coming to production environments&mdash;for example, only specific values are accepted in the request.
+* has robust validations for resource requests coming to production environments&mdash;for example, only specific values are accepted in the request.
 A list of possible validations can be found [here](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.0.md#schemaObject).

 ### Optimising your platform